 Home is where we start from

 Home is where we start from.
-This is one of the main premises of the work of the hugely influential child psychologist Donald Winnicott.
-For many of us, by the time we reach adulthood, our connection with our inner child – the part of us that still feels and acts like a child – is tenuous at best.
-Counselling can help us get back in touch with the needs of this often overlooked part, the aspect of ourselves that we often need to listen to in order to bring about balance and meaningful change in our lives.
+For many of us, by the time we reach adulthood, our relationship with our inner child – the part of us that still feels and acts like a child – is very complicated.
+Counselling can help us get back in touch with the deeper needs of this part, the aspect of ourselves that we often need to listen to in order to leave home psychologically, stop acting out and self-sabotaging, and thus bring about balance and meaningful change in our lives.

 Why?
-Our modern lives are busy, often overwhelmingly so, and we are often compelled to grow up too fast and so discount our inner child’s basic needs for nurturing and safety.
+Our modern lives are busy, often overwhelmingly so, and we are often compelled to grow up too fast and so discount our inner child’s basic needs for nurturing, safety, creativity and fun.
 How frequently do we get an opportunity to take some time out to properly check in with ourselves, explore what’s really going on for us, deep down?
 And yet this kind of simple self-care is so important for our wellbeing.

 Most of us maintain dozens of relationships – with parents, children, brothers, sisters, friends, lovers, colleagues… hundreds of busy interactions with other people every single day of our lives.
 But how many of these moments nurture our deeper selves and feed our fundamental need for security, belonging and connection with other human beings?